Empress Canyon - track notes

 Entry

 From the Conservation Hut at Wentworth Falls, follow the National Pass track, and signs to Valley of the Waters.
 At a T-junction just below a few sets of steep metal stairs, a sign to the National Pass track points left and a sign to the Nature Track points right.
-Head along the Nature Track, which follows along side the creek on the right.
-Continue past Lilians Bridge (where you can look down into the canyon) staying on the right until you reach a ford across Valley of the Waters Creek.
+Head along the Nature Track, which follows alongside the creek on the right.
+Continue past Lilians Bridge (where you can look down into the canyon) staying on the right until you reach stepping stones across Valley of the Waters Creek.
 This is the start of the canyon.
-There is also an upper section that is worth having a look at some time.
+There is a log book to fill in, so that crowding can be minimised.

 Notes